theloniustrout/danstore/README.md

-# RaspberryProduce

 <br><br>
-Is a store for gathering the best RPI Zero tools for the production of village infrastructure & cottage industry tools for  control & automation of: information, fluid & mechanical work & storage on the respective platforms: Linux/Python, [Cyclone](http://cyclone-power.com) steam power & fluid energy storage & conversion, [VESC](http://vesc-project.com) electrical power conversion.
+Is a store for curating & distributing the best RPI Zero tools for the production of village infrastructure & cottage industry tools for  control & automation of: information, fluid & mechanical work & storage on the respective platforms: Linux/Python, [Cyclone](http://cyclone-power.com) steam power & fluid energy storage & conversion, [VESC](http://vesc-project.com) electrical power conversion.

 <br><br>

 ![Alt text](images/pbox.png)

-The unifying concept for the store is a new class of PC, codenamed pbox.
-The PC is itself a prototyping environment that through subtraction evolves to the prototype & production tool.
+The unifying concept for the store is a new class of PC, code-nam pbox.
+The PC is itself a maximally generalized & flexibile prototyping environment that reduces to the prototype & production tool as the prototype evolves, without significant changes to the dev-env.

 Backplane is shared GPIO for Hats utilizing Pimoroni backplane & I2C devices with two sizes of JST plugs for Sparkfun & Adafruit.
 Open, portable, low profile.
 Nothing new or fancy; just an entropy reducer to simplify the process & a collection of th best stuff in one place.